How to apply for a Direct Grant from the One Billion Trees Fund

 If you’re doing riparian planting, your management plan will need to be completed or endorsed by a regional council or relevant professional (for example, an ecologist or a registered forestry consultant).

-You can complete the management plan template in the application form or attach your own.
+You can complete the management plan template or attach your own.